Frequently Asked Questions (FAQ's)

 ADDITIONAL Student Fees for Non-Residents – for students who reside out of the country and Visa students:

 New Credit/eLearning Course: $2087.00 (non-refundable) per credit ($1044.00 for CHV2O1 and GLC2O1), payable in full at time of registration.
+(Fees can change at any time)

 Credit Recovery Course: $1044.00 (non-refundable) per course ($522.00 for CHV2O1 and GLC2O1), payable in full at time of registration.
+(Fees can change at any time)

 First Day of Class